 An early study of e-bikes found not only that the higher speeds pose a danger, but that less experienced e-bike users don’t understand the vehicle’s power.
 One example is over-acceleration and subsequent loss of control when an inexperienced user begins a ride.

 The researchers also said that elderly riders appreciate motor-assisted pedaling, but there is a higher safety risk because of their inability to control the faster bicycles.

 An e-bike becomes dangerous to pedestrians and others when the rider fails to follow traffic rules or recklessly disregards the rules and speed limits.

 A bicycle accident typically ends with the rider thrown to the ground.
 This may follow a collision with a pedestrian, another bicyclist, motor vehicle, tree, or any kind of structure.

 These accidents can cause blunt-force trauma to anyone involved, including:

 - Broken bones, particularly arms, legs, hands, and facial fractures

 - Sprains and strains, particularly affecting the lower back or major joints, such as knees, ankles, and elbows

 If you have been injured in an e-bike crash that wasn’t your fault, the at-fault party may be held responsible for your medical bills, property damage, loss of income from missed work, and any other losses from the accident.

-At Sam & Ash, LLP, our e-bike accident lawyers understand e-bike accidents and the negligence that often causes them.
+At Sam & Ash Injury Law, our e-bike accident lawyers understand e-bike accidents and the negligence that often causes them.
 We’re ready to provide you with personalized legal services geared toward you and your unique case.